-The business process management industry relies on large numbers of skilled employees, and our success depends to a significant extent on our ability to attract, hire, train and retain qualified employees.
-The business process management industry, including our company, experiences high employee attrition.
-During each of fiscal 2020, 2019 and 2018, the attrition rate for our employees who have completed six months of employment with us was 30%, 31% and 29%, respectively.
-Our attrition rate for our employees who have completed six months of employment with us was 11% during the three months ended June 30, 2020.
-The attrition rate for our employees decreased in fiscal 2020 and we cannot assure you that our attrition rate will not continue to increase or decrease in the future.
+The BPM industry relies on large numbers of skilled employees, and our success depends to a significant extent on our ability to attract, hire, train and retain qualified employees.
+The BPM industry, including our company, experiences high employee attrition.
+As companies, including our company, transition from a "work from home" model to a return to the office, we may face higher levels of attrition if employees are unwilling to return to pre-COVID working schedules.
+In addition, client mandates that restrict our delivery of services remotely could also adversely affect our ability to attract talents in the future.
+During the three months ended June 30, 2022 and each of fiscal 2022, 2021 and 2020, the attrition rate for our employees who have completed six months of employment with us was 49%, 36%, 22% and 30%, respectively.
+We cannot assure you whether our attrition rate will increase or decrease in the future.
 There is significant competition in the jurisdictions where our operation centers are located, including India, the Philippines, Romania, South Africa and Sri Lanka, for professionals with the skills necessary to perform the services we offer to our clients.
-Increased competition for these professionals, in the business process management industry or otherwise, could have an adverse effect on us.
+Increased competition for these professionals, in the BPM industry or otherwise, could have an adverse effect on us.
 A significant increase in the attrition rate among employees with specialized skills could decrease our operating efficiency and productivity and could lead to a decline in demand for our services.